Cc618/Feature-Changer/README.md

 Of course, this model is an auto encoder, not a GAN.
 All layers are based on DCAE but the training method is different.
 We progressively add layers that increase the image resolution from 8x8 to 64x64 px.
+In addition, no fully connected layer is used to produce the latent vector.

 ### Deep Feature Consistent loss
 Furthermore, to improve image's sharpness, a deep feature consistent loss has been added